xCryptik/developer-rig/README.md

 ## Twitch Extensions 101
 Think of Twitch Extensions as Apps for Twitch.
 Developers can create sandboxed web applications that run on [Twitch](https://twitch.tv) that provide new and different ways for viewers and broadcasters to interact.

 To build the simplest Extension, a developer creates a web application (a collection of assets that include HTML, CSS, and Javascript) and then hosts these assets from the Twitch CDN ext.twitch.tv.
-A more complicated but more common Extension leverages an Extension Backend Service (EBS).
+A more complicated but more common Extension leverages an Extension Back-end Service (EBS).
 An EBS is a web service written by a developer for managing the state of their Extension.
-These two blocks of developer written code are often referred to as the **frontend** and the **backend**.
+These two blocks of developer written code are often referred to as the **front-end** and the **back-end**.

-_Developers are currently completely responsible for operating their backends._
+_Developers are currently completely responsible for operating their back-ends._

 The [Twitch Developer Site](https://dev.twitch.tv) is currently where the lifecycle of an Extension is managed.
-This includes creation, _frontend_ asset upload, submitting to review, and promoting to be released.
+This includes creation, _front-end_ asset upload, submitting to review, and promoting to be released.
 The Dev Site is where key pieces of data are retrieved to configure and run the Developer Rig.

-The Developer Rig hosts Extension frontends locally.
+The Developer Rig hosts Extension front-ends locally.
 This gives developers complete flexibility to run and test their Extensions without needing to load Twitch.
 For example, the Developer Rig does not currently stream video, reducing friction for testing a Video Overlay Extension.
 Additionally, multiple views of a single Extension can be loaded onto a single page, giving developers a single pane of glass for the different relevant views for their Extension.

 ## Motivation
 The Developer Rig is a tool that enables [Twitch Extensions](https://dev.twitch.tv/extensions) developers to iterate more quickly and focus on building great Extensions, by providing a single pane of glass for all end user Extensions views and interactions.
 It is a lightweight web app that runs in a browser and is built using [NodeJS 6+](https://nodejs.org) and [React](https://reactjs.org/).
 The Developer Rig allows Extensions Developers to quickly and easily, locally end-to-end test in development Extensions.